aquatix/ns-notifications/README.md

 N.B.: if you encounter issues after updating from the repo, try checking [settings_example.py](settings_example.py) against your settings.py.
 Some new configuration items might be added.

+### NS API key

+To actually be able to query the [Nederlandse Spoorwegen API](http://www.ns.nl/api/api), you [need to request a key](https://www.ns.nl/ews-aanvraagformulier/).
+Provide a good reason and you will likely get it mailed to you (it might take some days).

+After receiving the key, put it together with the email address you used in settings.py

 ## Running